eticav/elm-pouchdb/README.md

 # elm-pouchdb

+Native review request was posted on the 2016-dec-09.
+Ref is [#200](https://github.com/elm-lang/package.elm-lang.org/issues/200)

 This library is a a set of [Elm](http://www.elm-lang.org/) modules that bind the functionalities of the great [pouchdb](https://pouchdb.com/) library.
 This library enables the user to use [Couchdb](http://couchdb.apache.org/)/[pouchdb](https://pouchdb.com/) database.
 It is great tool for mobile first applications, thanks to the powerfull sync feature of Couchdb comptatible databases.